xBOBOYx/Plan-It/README.md

 PlanIt is a powerful time management app that will change your work life FOREVER!
 We use industry leading technologies to deliver the best schduling experience on the PlanIt!

-## Never miss another important moment with current our date display!
+## Never miss another important moment with current our date display.

 ![](assets/images/PlanIt-screen-date.png)